-Since I had a leftover canned pumpkin, I decided this pumpkin butter recipe would be the perfect addition to pancakes, biscuits, scones or any other baked good that needs a bit of oomph!
+Since I had a leftover canned pumpkin, I decided this pumpkin butter recipe would be the perfect addition to pancakes, biscuits, scones, or any other baked good that needs a bit of oomph (Try my blackberry honey butter recipe if you love flavored butter!)!
 It takes only minutes to make and is so incredibly creamy.

 Making Whipped Butter